Parisasuchdev/llama_setup_vacc/README.md

 conda activate llama_setup
 ```

-### Option C - No Conda, just use [uv](https://github.com/astral-sh/uv) (JSO))
+### Option C - No Conda, just use [uv](https://github.com/astral-sh/uv) (JSO)

 You can install [uv](https://github.com/astral-sh/uv) package manager using
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Then, i think that doing
+Then, you can use `sync` to install the dependencies
 ```bash
 uv sync
 ```

-should be enough to create a virtual environment and install all the necessary libraries.
-To run some notebooks using spacy, you need to download the spacy model using
+It should also create a virtual environment available in vscode.
+To run some notebooks, you will also need to download the following spacy's transformer model

 ```bash
 uv run python -m spacy download en_core_web_trf